Shrinking Fetish

 A descriptive label, not a clinical one

 The precise coinage of microphilia is not well documented.
 It does not appear as a named diagnosis in any edition of the DSM or in the ICD-11, and circulates chiefly as a community and descriptive term, typically catalogued among the long inventory of informal interests in the List of paraphilias.
-It is best understood as the inverse of macrophilia, literally "love of the small" against "love of the large", a pairing that itself entered wide use through online communities rather than the clinical literature.
+It is best understood as the inverse of macrophilia, literally "love of the small" against "love of the large," a pairing that entered wide use through online communities rather than the clinical literature.

 Cultural and cinematic lineage